LelleAnd/ops/Doc/OpsConfig.md

 Optional elements of _Topic_:
   * **sampleMaxSize**, defines the maximum size of the data type when used in this topic.
 The value is used for reserving memory to be able to buffer data during reception.
 The value is also used for a buffer in each publisher for a serialized version of the data type during sending.
 If this tag is omitted a value of 60000-14 bytes is used.
 If a value < 60000-14 is specified, 60000 is still used for reception.
 If a value > 60000-14 is specified, this topic MUST use its own port, see also [Sending Large Messages](LargeMessages.md).
   * **inSocketBufferSize**, changes the underlying sockets buffer size if possible.
 If this tag is omitted, the _Domain_ value is used.
   * **outSocketBufferSize**, changes the underlying sockets buffer size if possible.
 If this tag is omitted, the _Domain_ value is used.
+Please note that this parameter has special meaning for transport _shmem_.
+See the _Transport Mechanism_ description below.
   * **transport**, configures which transport mechanism to be used for this topic.
 Supported values are *inprocess*, *shmem*, *multicast*, *udp* and *tcp*.
 If tag is omitted, *multicast* is used.
   * **address**, usage depends on the used transport mechanism, see description of *Transport Mechanisms* below.
 Please note that if specified for an UDP transport, it must be on the same subnet as the specified localInterface for the _Domain_.
   * **useAck**, false/true, default false.
 If set to true the Topic will use a Send-Acknowledge communication pattern.
 See _Domain_ and _Channel_ for resend parameter settings.